Garfield NJ Leaving the Scene of an Accident Defense Lawyers

 At the Tormey Law Firm in Bergen County, New Jersey, our seasoned criminal defense and drunk driving (DWI) attorneys have years of experience representing clients charged with criminal and traffic offenses, including driving with a suspended license, driving without insurance, and reckless driving throughout New Jersey, including in Mahwah, Hackensack, and Central Bergen Municipal Court.
 With offices conveniently located in the center of Hackensack’s criminal justice complex, Mr. Tormey and his fellow attorneys appear in courts throughout Bergen County on a daily basis, employing their specifically-formulated defense strategies to achieve the most desirable outcomes for their clients.
 To speak with one of these talented defense lawyers free of charge, contact the Hackensack, New Jersey offices of The Tormey Law Firm at (201)-330-4979.
 Initial consultations are always provided at no cost and we are always available to answers your questions.

-Leaving the Scene of an Accident Motor Vehicle Violations in New Jersey: N.J.S.A.
-39:4-129
+Leaving the Scene of an Accident NJ Motor Vehicle Violation 39:4-129

-Leaving the scene of an accident can be a criminal and/or motor vehicle violation in New Jersey.
-The motor vehicle violation is governed by N.J.S.A.
+Leaving the scene of an accident is often charged as a motor vehicle violation in New Jersey.
+The traffic offense of leaving an accident scene is governed by N.J.S.A.
 39:4-129, which provides:

 § 39:4-129.
 Action in case of accident